heera/ninja-tables/readme.txt

 == Awesome Support ==
 Get dedicated support from our awesome happiness managers and developers and Yes!
 It's completely free.

+== Let Us Know What Do You Think ==
+We always hear our users.
+We have a dedicated support team.
+We try to integrate features that our users want.
+Please let us know your feedback and we will get back to you as soon as possible.

 == Documentation with Video ==
 <ul><li><a href="https://wpmanageninja.com/ninja-tables/?utm_source=ninja-tables-wp-repo" target="_blank">Home Page</a></li>